-The LLC is the most popular legal entity to incorporate for new businesses..1 Learn how to make the most of an LLC business entity.
+The LLC is the most popular legal entity to incorporate for new businesses.1

 Definition